bturig/modDogPublic/README.md

 # modDogPublic
-modDog is a windows application written in-house to communicate with a specific brand of flow meters that us mod-bus communication protocol.
+modDog is a windows application written in-house to communicate with a specific brand of flow meters that use the mod-bus communication protocol.

 This program is free to use.
 No implied warranty and certainly no liability.